GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 GDPR compliance for AI systems centers on three key principles: data minimization, purpose limitation, and territorial jurisdiction.

 Data minimization requires processing only the data necessary for the specified purpose.
-In AI inference, this means avoiding the storage of user queries, conversation history, or derived insights beyond what is operationally required.
+In AI inference, this means avoiding the storage of user queries, conversation history, or derived insights beyond what's operationally required.

 Purpose limitation restricts the use of processed data to the stated purpose.
 AI providers that use customer queries to improve models or train future versions violate this principle.
 Compliant systems must implement strict isolation between inference operations and any form of data retention or model training.